SIMPLE (ENGLISH) WIKAPEDIA Wordlist for Spell Checking

-Draft warning -- this note is in transition between a prior Wiki
+Draft -- this note is in transition between a prior Wiki

-Simple English has no firm definition(s) but it is generally regarded as Basic English (to be able to say anything) ; Plus the 1000 (pick a number) most frequent English words (not already in Basic, to give fluidity) ; and some, including Simple.Wikipedia.Org, add VOA Special English (because of if its wide access for beginners).
-These have been provided in lists at http://www.basic-english.org/down/readsimple.html for selection, experientation, and
+Simple Wikipedia English [called WIKI herein] has no firm definition(s) but it is generally regarded as Basic English (so as to be able to say anything) ; Plus the 1000 most frequent English words (not already in Basic, so as to give fluidity) ; Plus VOA Special English (because of if its wide access for beginners).
+The files need to install Simple WIKI have been provided for download for

-use in Open Office.org word processing (and more) suite wherein the non-Simple words are
+use in Open Office.org word processing suite (and more) wherein the non-WIKI words are

 Files included: